 Country Norway Poland Portugal Slovenia

-Did the NRA involved stakeholders when it set the rules?
-Yes No Yes Yes
+Did the NRA involved stakeholders when it set the Yes No Yes Yes

+rules?

-If this is the case, which stakeholders (apart from involving all stakeholders in a public consultation):
+If this is the case, which stakeholders (apart from

+involving all stakeholders in a public consultation):

-SMPO?
+• SMPO?
 Yes N/A No Yes

 ANOs?
 Yes N/A No Yes

 Associations of network operators? - N/A No No

 Consumer organisations?
 Yes N/A No No

 Other (Yes(which?)/(No)? - N/A No No

 How did the NRA involve the stakeholders:

-Party in the procedure? - N/A Yes (in the context of administrative procedure code) Yes
+Party in the procedure? - N/A Yes (in the context of administrative Yes

 Public consultation?
-Yes N/A Yes Yes
+Yes N/A procedure code) Yes Yes

-Workshops? - N/A No No
++ N/A No No

+Workshops? -

 Technical forum? - N/A No No

 Other (Yes(which?)/(No)? - N/A No Dedicated questionnaire

 Which concerns (if any) did the stakeholders express about the forced instead of a voluntary switch-off:

-• ANOs?
-125 N/A N/A No
+ANOs?
+130 N/A N/A No

 Consumer organisations?
-126 N/A N/A No
+131 N/A N/A No

 Others (which?)? - N/A N/A No

 What other view/position did the stakeholders express

 SMPO? - N/A Wanted a shorter notification period.
 Notice period is too long

-• ANOs? - N/A Agreed and/or asked for more information.
-127
+ANOs? - N/A Agreed and/or asked for more information.
+132

-Consumer organisations?
-Source: REPEC - N/A N/A No
+Consumer organisations? - N/A N/A No

-The SMPO is responsible for making a draft plan for migration from the copper network.
-The ANOs have the opportunity to provide both verbal and written input to the plan

-&lt;sup>125 Failure to offer replacement products could result in a significant reduction of competition in the retail market for fixed broadband access.
+&lt;sup>129 The SMPO is responsible for making a draft plan for migration from the copper network.
+The ANOs have the opportunity to provide both verbal and written input to the plan Failure to offer replacement products could result in a significant reduction of competition in the retail market for fixed broadband access.

-126 (i) No alternatives to copper accesses for some end users (ii) Concerns about the quality of the replacement products compared to services provided over the copper network.
+131 (i) No alternatives to copper accesses for some end users (ii) Concerns about the quality of the replacement products compared to services provided over the copper network.

-127 (i) Copper is replaced by P2MP optics which cannot be unbundled; VULA is hardly equivalent product, more like bitstream, which is not on the same market, prices are higher for worse service (ii) required switch to fiber without costs (iii) SMPO should reimburse proportionate part of investments of ANO in co-location
+132 (i) Copper is replaced by P2MP optics which cannot be unbundled; VULA is hardly equivalent product, more like bitstream, which is not on the same market, prices are higher for worse service (ii) required switch to fiber without costs (iii) SMPO should reimburse proportionate part of investments of ANO in co-location